How I work

 I am an Integrative Psychotherapist which means I am trained in a range of approaches to psychotherapy and counselling.
 My approach draws on psychodynamic, attachment based, person centred, existential and body psychotherapies as well as mindfulness and CBT.
 I continue to develop and grow my knowledge, with current interests including Internal Family Systems, DBT and transpersonal psychotherapy.

 What stays constant across all of these models is a focus is on the centrality of relationships in our lives, including our relationships with ourselves, with other people, and with the cultures and systems we are part of.
-I see therapy as an opportunity to explore, to challenge and to develop new ways of being and relating.
-This includes the way we work together.
-I engage with my clients in a real, authentic way, and invite them to do the same with me.

 Who I work with